 - Always be VIGILANT and AWARE when you are out walking your pet.

-- Practice TOTAL AVOIDANCE, whether you see a coyote far away, at a mid-range distance, or coming in close to you, by calmly tightening your leash and walking in the other direction, while keeping your eye on the coyote may discourage the coyote from approaching further.
+- AVOID, AVOID, AVOID, whether you see a coyote far away, at a mid-range distance, or coming in close to you, by calmly tightening your leash and walking in the other direction, while keeping your eye on the coyote may discourage the coyote from approaching further.